Monato Esprit: Characters

-All player characters are young Archons, a race of winged humanoids.
-During character creation, players have the opportunity to customize their characters' appearance, modifying their gender, hair style, hair color, eye shape, and eye color.
-Players also choose a zodiac sign and season for their characters at creation.
-Archons receive bonuses such as an increase in attack damage or hit points depending on the sign and season to which they are aligned.
+All player characters were young Archons, a race of winged humanoids.
+During character creation, players had the opportunity to customize their characters' appearance, modifying their gender, hair style, hair color, eye shape, and eye color.
+Players also chose a zodiac sign and season for their characters at creation.
+Archons received bonuses such as an increase in attack damage or hit points depending on the sign and season to which they were aligned.

-Each player account can store up to three characters at one time.
+Each player account could store up to three characters at one time.

 Classes

-All characters begin the game as a "Novice" until fifth level, at which point the player chooses one of six specialized classes.
-Class determines how many hit points and mana points characters receive each level, what equipment they can use, and which skills they can buy.
-Characters that have reached tenth level in a class can become "reborn" and restart in another class at level one.
-Available classes are:
+All characters began the game as a "Novice" until fifth level, at which point the player chose one of six specialized classes.
+Class determined how many hit points and mana points characters received at each level, what equipment they could use, and which skills they could buy.
+Characters that reached tenth level in a class could become "reborn" and restart in another class at level one.
+Available classes were: